kinvolk/lokomotive/docs/components/cluster-autoscaler.md

 ## Compatibility

 Currently lokoctl supports the Cluster Autoscaler only on the Packet platform.
-Support for another platforms will be added in the future.
+Support for other platforms will be added in the future.

 ## Requirements

 To install the Cluster Autoscaler you need:

-* A Lokomotive cluster running.
+* A running Lokomotive cluster.
-* A working Packet API Token stored in the `PACKET_AUTH_TOKEN` environment variable.
+* A Packet API token stored in the `PACKET_AUTH_TOKEN` environment variable.

 ## Configuration